-Complaints about the Headteacher not resolved at Stage 2 move to management within the Trust's Complaints Policy.
+Complaints about the Headteacher, Executive Headteacher or Principal not resolved at Stage 2 move to management within the Trust's Complaints Policy.

 If you are dissatisfied with the outcome of your complaint, you should write to the Clerk within 10 school days2 of the outcome of stage 2, explaining your concern and the steps that have resulted in you taking this course of action.